 Non-British Standard Locks

 This encompasses a wide range of uPVC door locks that haven’t been BS3621 certified.
 While some may offer decent security, they haven’t been officially evaluated for strength against break-in attempts.
-These locks can be:
+Make sure you read online reviews or ask an expert before purchasing.

 Security Needs

-For external doors, prioritizing a BS3621 certified lock is wise for maximum safety.
+For external doors, prioritising a BS3621 certified lock is wise for maximum safety.
 For internal doors or low-security areas, a non-BS3621 lock might suffice.

 Insurance Requirements